 However certain exercises can help release blockages and promote healthy movement of nutrients and waste throughout the body.

-Whereas in Britain hospital hydrotherapy pools are small, in Italy there is so much hot mineral water spouting out of the ground they can afford to build large, often Olympic sized pools.
-This means one exercise is standing, then spring up and jump as high as you can out of the water.
+Whereas in Britain hospital hydrotherapy pools are small, in Europe there is so much hot mineral water spouting out of the ground they can afford to build large, often Olympic sized pools, as at Klinic Bad Sulza in Germany.
+This means one very suitable exercise is standing, then spring up and jump as high as you can out of the water.
 Weight bearing personified, but impossible to do without swamping our small pools!